Population Association of America

 The Population Association of America (PAA) is a non-profit scientific professional association dedicated to the study of issues related to population and demography.
 The PAA was established by Henry Pratt Fairchild and Frederick Osborn, with funds secured by Margaret Sanger from the Milbank Memorial Fund.
 In its early years, the PAA was a coalition of population scientists, birth control activists, immigration restrictionists, and eugenicists.

 History

 Founding

-According to the website of the History Committee of the Population Association of America, the PAA was conceived on December 15, 1930 at a meeting in the office of Henry Pratt Fairchild at New York University.
+The Population Association of America was conceived on December 15, 1930 at a meeting in the office of Henry Pratt Fairchild at New York University.
 It was an offshoot of the American National Committee of the International Union for the Scientific Study of Population (IUSSP) which had been formed in 1927 with Raymond Pearl of Johns Hopkins University as its first President.
 The History Committee identifies the following events in the timeline prior to the founding of PAA that were relevant to founding PAA: